-Exemptions: All passed modules carry an exemption, which is limited to a period of five academic years subsequent to the award of the exemption.
-Supplemental Examination: Please refer to the Book of Modules (www.ucc.ie/modules/) for requirements governing the Supplemental Examination for individual modules.
+All passed modules carry an exemption, which is limited to a period of five academic years subsequent to the award of the exemption.
+Please refer to the Book of Modules (www.ucc.ie/modules/) for requirements governing the Supplemental Examination for individual modules.
 Note: for some modules there is no Supplemental Examination.
 Students who fail to achieve the pass standard for the year at the Summer/Visiting Student Examination Board must repeat all failed/absent modules at the Supplemental Examination, where there is provision to do so and if not disallowed by the Examination Board.
 Marks from all passed modules are carried forward to the Supplemental Examination.
 The pass/progression rule is then applied to the combination of marks carried forward in passed modules and marks obtained in repeated modules.
 Capping of Marks at a Supplemental Examination: In determining aggregation and the calculation of honours, the maximum mark that will be taken into account is a pass - 40%.
-The actual mark achieved By the candidate will be recorded on the student record.
-Repeat Year Examinations: There will be no Repeat Year.
-Three Year Rule (or other rule to apply): Not applicable.
+The actual mark achieved by the candidate will be recorded on the student record.
+There will be no Repeat Year.
+Not applicable.